Post

 Existing Solutions

 Schema-based form libraries like react-jsonschema-form attempt to solve this by defining forms declaratively.
-These libraries generate form UIs from a schema and reduce a lot of boilerplate code.
+These libraries generate forms from a schema and reduce a lot of boilerplate code.

 1